About this Policy

 Allowance on Doubtful Pledges Receivable

-The historical collection rates on Pledges is provided by the Advancement Office and uses the last 3 years of pledge data to calculate an average collection rate..
+The historical collection rates on Pledges are provided by the Advancement Office and uses the last 3 years of pledge data to calculate an average collection rate.
 The historical collection rate along with the discounted net present values are used to calculate the allowance for doubtful Pledges receivable.

 Recording Pledges Receivable, Net